American University of Beirut: Campus

 The 61 acre American University of Beirut campus is on a hill overlooking the Mediterranean Sea on one side and bordering Bliss Street on the other.
 AUB's campus in Ras Beirut consists of 64 buildings, seven dormitories and several libraries.
-In addition, the university also houses the Charles W. Hostler Student Center, an Archaeological Museum as well as the widely renowned Natural History Museum.
-Students also have a range of recreational and research facilities, such as the 247 acre research farm and educational complex hosted by the Faculty of Agricultural and Food Sciences' AREC (Advancing Research Enabling Communities Center) in Beqaa, Lebanon.
-Its AUB Mediterraneo is in Paphos, Cyprus.
+The university is also home to the Charles W. Hostler Student Centre, as well as an Archaeological Museum and a Natural History Museum.
+Students also have a range of recreational and research facilities, such as the 247-acre research farm and educational complex hosted by the Faculty of Agricultural and Food Sciences' Advancing Research Enabling Communities Center (AREC) in Beqaa, Lebanon.
+Its AUB Mediterraneo campus is in Paphos, Cyprus.

+The Kamal A. Shair Central Research Science Laboratory is also part of the AUB campus.
+Functioning as a shared research facility it covers an area of around 400 m2 and houses over 40 instruments across six main sections: Bioscience, Chromatography, Magnetoscience, Materials Science, Microscopy and Imaging, as well as Spectrophotometry.

+The Dar Al-Handasah Architecture Building was first dedicated in 2007.
+It reopened in 2022 after being renovated, with new teaching spaces, laboratories, studios, lecture halls, exhibition and archive spaces.

+The Hostler Student Centre opened on 23 May 2008, offering students an indoor 25-metre swimming pool and a 280-seat auditorium.
+The facility also comprises health and fitness rooms, as well as multi-sports and squash courts.

+In 1950, AUB’s Animal Care Facility was established and supports approved research and teaching involving animals.